 Why is it so hard to lose weight – and but even harder to keep it off?
 The “Set Point Theory” might explain why.

 A review of 14 studies of calorie-restricting diets found that weight regain is common after weight loss, with up to 66% of dieters regaining more weight than they lost on their diets.

+When our bodies sense weight loss, a variety of biological pressures influence the process of weight regain.
 These responses occur in an effort to defend against that change in body weight; particularly in obese patients.
 This is why after a period of weight loss we can so often see the weight come back.

 Talking to your doctor